Registration for Skin Piercing Treatments

 Registration Exemption Criteria

 There are some exemptions from the registration requirements.
 It does not apply to practices carried out by or under the supervision of a person who is registered as a medical practitioner (a doctor registered with the General Medical Council) or for acupuncture by a dentist, of their respective premises.
 However, if a person rents space at a local medical centre and is not under the supervision of a medical practitioner, then they need to register.

 In order to register a person and/or premises for any of the skin piercing practices specified above, you'll need to complete one of the following forms (below) which must be fully completed and submitted along with the relevant fee.

 To register a business for skin piercing treatment you need to complete the premises skin piercing registration form - i.e. the premises and the person carrying on the business need to be registered (individual employees do not require separate registration, unless they are self-employed).

 To register as an individual practitioner offering skin piercing treatments you need to complete the personal skin piercing registration form. i.e. the practitioner and the premises need to be registered (i.e. self-employed persons need to be registered).

-The application must be accompanied by the relevant fee and the correct supporting documentation in order to prevent any delay in the processing or acceptance of your application.
+The application must be accompanied by the correct supporting documentation and the correct fee must be received in order to prevent any delay in the processing or acceptance of your application.
 Upon receipt of an application for registration purposes, details will be passed to an inspector who will contact you to arrange a suitable time to inspect the premises.
 The inspector will examine the equipment and hygiene facilities and assess the cleanliness of the premises.
 The applicant's operating procedure will also be scrutinised.

 If the inspector considers the applicant and the premises to be suitable, the registration will be approved.
 Following approval, confirmation of the registration will be provided in the form of a certificate which must be displayed on the premises in the vicinity of the treatment room.